rezaulhreza/phillipscheese/README.md

 In your root folder, clone the project file using git clone Open terminal (bash/cmd).
-Then go to project folder using command cd Laravel-Advance-Ecommerce
-Then install required files and libraries using composer install
+Then go to project folder Then install required files and libraries using composer install
 Then create a .env file and generate key for this project using command